ISRAEL PHOTOS IV -- Pilgrimage

 4. Platform with stone retaining walls below and steps to the right used by worshipers who approached the site.

 This location (same as shown above) was reported since Medieval times.
 It is the precipice near a notch between the two mountains southwest of town as one goes up towards Nazareth.
 Its distance from Nazareth has been described as between one and two miles from town.
-One early pilgrim reported that Jesus was supposed to have lept from one mountain to the other, the distance between the two being a bowshot.
 Franciscan archaeologist Bagatti reported Byzantine shards mixed in the fill used to build the platform.
 Use of this site to commemorate Luke's account may date back to the Byzantine era.
 There are records of an old Nubian Christian monastery below the cliff.
 The recent construction project for a highway tunnel under Jebel el Qafseh into Nazareth has destroyed much of the level land below the precipice.
 Some objected to the fact that this precipice seemed far from town.
-One might remember that John the Baptist was imprisoned in one of Herod's fortresses, Paul was transported by horse to Caesarea then to Rome to stand trial.
+One might remember that John the Baptist was imprisoned in one of Herod's fortresses.
+Paul was transported by horse to Caesarea then to Rome to stand trial.
 Josephus indicated rebels who were captured when the Jewish resistance failed (70 A.D.
-War of the Jews) captives were transported as far away as Corinth to serve as slaves digging a canal.
-A cliff this close to Nazareth cannot be ruled out, nor should one ignore the cliffs behind the city on the NW hill.
+War of the Jews) were transported as far away as Corinth to serve as slaves digging a canal.
+People arrested or seized were sometimes transported greater distances than this cliff is to the center of Nazareth.
+A cliff this close to Nazareth cannot be ruled out, nor should one ignore the cliffs near the well spring at the town center as context for the Gospels.

 Early Travels in Palestine, Thomas Wright, London, 1848